-Unlike in England, applicants wanting to become a teacher in Wales are not required to pass the professional skills tests.
-However, training providers ask you to sit numeracy and literacy tests at your interview, and may have additional requirements you will need to meet before you’re accepted on the programme.
+Please be aware that training providers may ask you to sit numeracy and literacy tests at your interview, and they may have additional requirements you will need to meet before you’re accepted on the programme.

-If you studied outside the UK, check the National Academic Recognition Information Centre (NARIC) website to find out whether your qualifications are of an equivalent level to UK GCSEs, A levels, and an undergraduate degree.
-If you have non-UK qualifications, you will need a Statement of Comparability from NARIC.
+If you studied outside the UK, check the UK ENIC, operated and managed by Ecctis Limited website to find out whether your qualifications are of an equivalent level to UK GCSEs, A levels, and an undergraduate degree.
+If you have non-UK qualifications, you will need a Statement of Comparability.
 This can take some time, so we would advise you to start the process before you submit your application.

 As teaching involves working with children on a daily basis, there are some non-academic requirements you'll need to meet to make sure teaching’s the right job for you.